The originating document has been archived. We cannot confirm the completeness, accuracy and currency of the content.

 a thyroid disorder.

-Using chlorcyclizine and codeine during pregnancy could harm the unborn baby.
+Using Notuss-NX during pregnancy could harm the unborn baby.
 Ask a doctor before using this medicine if you are pregnant.

-You should not breast-feed while using this medicine.
-Codeine can pass into breast milk and may cause drowsiness or breathing problems in a nursing baby.
+Do not breast-feed.
+Codeine can pass into breast milk and may cause drowsiness, breathing problems, or death in a nursing baby.
+Do not breast-feed.
+Chlorcyclizine may slow breast milk production.

 Follow all directions on your prescription label.
 Codeine can slow or stop your breathing.
-Never use chlorcyclizine and codeine in larger amounts, or for longer than prescribed.
+Never use Notuss-NX in larger amounts, or for longer than prescribed.
 Cough or cold medicine is usually taken only for a short time until your symptoms clear up.

 Codeine may be habit-forming, even at regular doses.
 Never share this medicine with another person, especially someone with a history of drug abuse or addiction.
 MISUSE OF NARCOTIC MEDICINE CAN CAUSE ADDICTION, OVERDOSE, OR DEATH, especially in a child or other person using the medicine without a prescription.
 Selling or giving away codeine is against the law.